gurinina/2025_IntroR_and_RStudio/lessons/03-introR-syntax-and-data-structures.md

 So now that we have an idea of what factors are, when would you ever want to use them?

-Factors are extremely valuable for many operations often performed in R. For instance, factors can give order to values with no intrinsic order.
-In the previous 'expression' vector, if I wanted the low category to be less than the medium category, then we could do this using factors.
-Also, factors are necessary for many statistical methods.
-For example, descriptive statistics can be obtained for character vectors if you have the categorical information stored as a factor.
-Anytime that it is helpful to have the categories thought of as groups in an analysis, the factor function makes this possible.
-For instance, if you want to color your plots by treatment type, then you would need the treatment variable to be a factor.
+Factors are extremely valuable for many operations often performed in R and are necessary for many statistical methods, as you'll see.
+As an example, if you want to color your plots by treatment type, then you would need the treatment variable to be a factor.

 ***
 **Exercises**